 Conversion optimization doesn’t have to be hard and time consuming.
 Dedicating just a few hours of focused testing a month can result in significantly more customers and revenue.
 Listed below are three conversion tests I ran on my own eCommerce site, My-SpyCam.com, and the effects they had on our conversion rates.

-Watching recordings of customers interacting with your site can offer deep insights into potential problems and areas to improve.
+Watching recordings of customers interacting with your site can offer deep insights into potential problems and areas to improve conversion.
 Specifically, I studied customers in the checkout process and visitors who viewed a category page but left before clicking through to a product.
 Below is an actual video of a customer using my site along with some commentary on the issues I noticed.
 And yes, I’m fully aware of the irony of spying on folks shopping for spy equipment!

 Some of the issues I discovered: